GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-11-javac-compiler-packages.md

 # Javac compiler packages

-Working with compiler internals means working with two modules, namely platform module java.compiler and JDK implementation module jdk.compiler.
+Working with compiler internals means working with two modules, namely platform module *java.compiler* and JDK implementation module *jdk.compiler*.
 The former, according to the javadoc of its module-info file, _defines the Language Model, Annotation Processing, and Java Compiler API's_.
 The latter _defines the implementation of the system Java compiler and its command line equivalent, javac._

-In this blog post I'll discuss the contents of both modules, not exhaustive but enough to get some idea what jpackages are in it and how these packages can be utilized.
+In this blog post I'll discuss the contents of both modules, not exhaustive but enough to get some idea what packages are in it and how these packages can be utilized.

 ## The java.compiler module

 The java.compiler module is completely open, meaning that every package is exported.
-Using them as imports in your code will not force you to compile and/or run the
+Using them as imports in your code will not force you to compile and/or run the application with --add-exports flags.

 ### module-info